 Please be advised that the following information is not considered legal advice.
 This page has been prepared for general information purposes only.
-Legal advice depends on the specific facts of each situation, and some information in this website may not be correct for where you are.
-The information on this website cannot replace the advice of competent legal counsel licensed in your state.
+Legal advice depends on the specific facts and needs of each situation, and some information in this website may not be correct for where you are.
+The information on this website cannot replace the advice of competent legal counsel licensed in your area.

 Along with this Court Guide, the following videos will give you information about what to expect in court and basic court rules and procedures.

 Due to health and safety concerns during the Covid-19 emergency, the Self Help Resource Center Information Line provided by the Baton Rouge Bar Foundation will be available to provide guidance and general information about forms for self-representation in limited Family Court matters in East Baton Rouge Parish.

 Please note that we do not provide legal advice through this service, and it is strongly recommended that you contact an attorney in lieu of representing yourself.
 This service will be available on Tuesdays and Thursdays between the hours of 10 a.m. to 2 p.m. by calling (225) 214-5571.

 - THIRST FOR JUSTICE CLINICS are open 3:00 p.m. – 5:00 p.m. on Wednesdays & Thursdays and are held at the St. Vincent de Paul Center off of Florida Boulevard, located at 220 St. Vincent de Paul Place.

 - ASK A LAWYER CLINICS are held on 3 days a month at various locations in the Baton Rouge area.
 For more information, call 225-344-4803 or visit the Baton Rouge Bar Association website at www.brba.org.